au-williams/docker-discord-bot/readme.md

 });
 ```

-_Every action in Discord can be thought of as an interaction.
-Clicking buttons, submitting forms, using slash commands, etc. When we create buttons to click or forms to submit we will assign them a unique ID that Discord emits back to us when a user interacts with it.
-These unique IDs are set on components and used as keys in the `Listeners` object._
+Every action you make in Discord can be thought of as an interaction.
+Clicking buttons, submitting forms, using slash commands, etc. When we create buttons to click or forms to submit we need to assign them unique IDs that Discord will emit back to us when a user interacts with them.
+These unique IDs are set on components and used as property keys in the `Listeners` object.

----

 </details>

 <details>

 <summary>📤 export const Listeners</summary>

----
+### 📤 export const Listeners

 ```js
 import Listener from "../entities/Listener.js";